 6 Benefits of an HCM Blueprint for Workforce Management

 In a 2015 Chaos Report, the Standish Group assessed more than 50,000 software development projects, ranging from small enhancements to massive systems re-engineering implementations.
 They found that less than 29 percent of those projects were successful, with as many as 19 percent failing outright.
 With success rates like that, any human capital management (HCM) initiative becomes daunting.
-How can you make sure you’re part of the 29 percent that succeed?Before engaging in any workforce-related endeavor, it is critical to understand your current state, identify opportunities to improve, and develop a robust framework for migration to a future state.
+How can you make sure you’re part of the 29 percent that succeed?Before engaging in any workforce-related endeavor, it is critical to understand your current state, identify opportunities to improve and develop a robust framework for migration to a future state.
 It’s essential to have a plan, a business process blueprint that takes into consideration all these variables and maps your path to success.

 What is blueprinting?

 Blueprinting is a combination of management philosophy, discipline, capabilities, and technology.
-At Bluewater, we use a methodology that is geared specifically towards the human capital management and workforce management worlds.
+At Bluewater, we use a methodology that is geared specifically toward the human capital management and workforce management worlds.
 The process of blueprinting allows us to define how your organization functions today, and how you’d like it to function in the future.
 We identify several critical factors including target processes, events or triggers, functions, activities, capabilities, dependencies, and systems.
 We use this information to get an accurate picture of the business model we are seeking to change.

-A workforce change is about more than the technology – so a methodical, holistic blueprinting approach is critical to success.
+A workforce change is about more than technology – so a methodical, holistic blueprinting approach is critical to success.
 Here are 6 ways that blueprinting benefits organizations.

 1. Improved agility